Air Southwest: Sale

 In May 2010, Sutton Harbour Holdings, the parent company of Air Southwest, announced that the airline was to be sold to enable the company to "resource activities more effectively".
 Following a drop in profits by £600,000, the airline was sold to Humberside Airport-based Eastern Airways in September 2010.
 On 1 December 2010, the sale was completed to Eastern Airways.

 Closure

 Air Southwest announced on 14 July 2011 that they would cease operations on 30 September 2011.
 Air Southwest ceased operations at Plymouth on 28 July 2011.
 Flights to Glasgow, Guernsey, Jersey and Manchester ended on 14 September whilst the remaining flights to Aberdeen, Bristol, Cork, Dublin and Leeds Bradford ended on 30 September.
 The airline said the closure was due to low demand on routes making them financially unviable.
 The leases of Air Southwest's three remaining aircraft were transferred to Eastern Airways on 4 July 2011.
+All the assets were taken over by Eastern Airways.
 This caused Plymouth Airport to close on 23 December 2011.